Signed Into Law

 Which agencies enforce HB5661?

-HB5661 is enforced by Texas Commission on Environmental Quality (TCEQ), City of Rosenberg (Municipal Consent & Development Agreement) and Texas Transportation Commission (Road project approval if state-maintained).
+HB5661 is enforced by City of Rosenberg (Municipal Consent & Development Agreement), Texas Commission on Environmental Quality (TCEQ) and Texas Transportation Commission (Road project approval if state-maintained).

 Q

-The compliance urgency for HB5661 is rated as "moderate".
-Businesses and organizations should review the requirements and timeline to ensure timely compliance.
+The regulatory priority for HB5661 is rated as "moderate".
+Businesses and organizations should review the legislation to understand potential impacts.

 Q